Go Deep to Go Far

 Academic Credit

-Students taking the course for credit should submit a post paper at the end of each year which includes all of the books discussed during that year.
-Masters level post-papers are 10-15 pages in length, and Doctoral level are 20-25 pages.
+Students taking the course for academic credit are required to submit a post-paper at the end of each year that includes all of the books discussed during that year.
+Masters level post-papers are 10-15 pages and Doctoral level are 20-25 pages in length.
 Papers should be written in APA style, with footnotes and bibliography.

-Papers should demonstrate the student’s knowledge of the books for the course and discuss how the content has contributed to the student’s understanding of themselves and to their spiritual growth.
+Papers should demonstrate your knowledge of the books discussed and explore how the content has contributed to the your understanding of themselves and to their spiritual growth.
 Artistic expression is welcomed.
-Papers can be a comparative analysis of the various books or a thematic approach which looks at the books from a particular theme.
+Papers can be a comparative analysis of the various books or a thematic approach which looks at the books from a particular lens or theme.

 The rules guiding our assignment collection and grading process can be found here: Ubiquity University Grading Policy

-Degree Students need to choose a Great Books year for their paper:
+Degree students may choose any prior or current Great Books for their paper:

 - Jim Garrison, PhD, on Thus Spoke Zarathustra by Friedrich Nietzsche